Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

   <figcaption>MyAccessID Registration portal</figcaption>
 </figure>

 You may also modify the email address, but according to [LUMI Terms of Use][terms-of-use] you must use your organizational email address.

-The authentication in the portal is done with home organization identity provider, which can be selected from the list.
-In case that is not possible please [contact the support team][support-account] with the error message, and you may also contact your identity provider directly.
+## Setting up SSH key pair

-You also need to be a member of a project.
-The project's PI will create a project and invite members based on email addresses.
-Resource allocators of each country will accept the project.
-When the project is accepted, the user accounts will be created in LUMI.
-You will receive email from CSC's Identity management system informing you of your project ID and user account name.
+**You can only log in to LUMI using SSH keys**.
+There are no passwords.
+In order for this to work, you need to register your SSH key with MyAccessID, from where LUMI will fetch it.
+The portal is the only way to add an SSH key.
+If you have a Finnish allocation, then, you have to add your key to your MyCSC profile.

 ### Generate your SSH keys